The IME Phase 2 Programme for newly ordained assistant curates is organised by the CMD Advisers on behalf of the bishops.

 To find out more about the qualities that bishops look for in a training incumbent please see the Handbook for Curates and Training Incumbents.

-The bishops seek to place curates in parishes which will recognise that the curacy is a time of continued formation and training.
+The bishops seek to place curates in contexts which will recognise that the curacy is a time of continued formation and training.

-The Handbook for Curates and Training Incumbents also gives guidelines for Parishes receiving a Curate.
-These guidelines should be considered by the PCC in advance of the arrival of a curate.
+The Handbook for Curates and Training Incumbents also gives guidelines for contexts receiving a Curate.
+From 2019, these contexts will be Mission and Ministry Units or emerging MMUs.